List of Hollyoaks characters introduced in 2010: Doug Carter

 Doug Carter, played by PJ Brennan initially appears in the programme's online spin-off series Hollyoaks: Freshers, before debuting in the main series in the episode airing 13 September 2010.
 He left on 17 September before returning on 13 January 2011, this time as a regular.
 He was introduced as an American character and one of the new student group for September 2011.
 His storylines have included drug dealing and a relationship with Jenny which ended in her murder at the hands of serial killer.
 Doug has been described as a fan favourite.

 Eileen Brady

 Eileen Brady, played by Rachel Doherty, arrived on 27 September.
 She is the wife of Brendan Brady (Emmett J. Scanlan).
 She reveals that she and Brendan are separated as he cheated on her.
 Eileen pushes Brendan to give her money for their ill son, who needs an operation.
 After receiving the money, Malachy Fisher (Glen Wallace) informs her that Brendan's sister Cheryl (Bronagh Waugh) was mugged, and money was stolen, and that he suspects Brendan.
 Eileen returns to let Declan Brady (Jay Duffy) stay with Brendan whilst she is on holiday.
 She walks in on Brendan and Ste Hay (Kieron Richardson) having slept together.

-On 18 December 2012 Brendan arrives at a bus station to give Declan and Padraig £100 each but Eileen give Brendan the money back and leaves with her sons.
+On 18 December 2012 Brendan arrives at a bus station to give Declan and Padraig £100 each but Eileen gives Brendan the money back and leaves with her sons.